kennywlino/Speech-RPG-Game/README.md

 Should you have trouble against the enemies, you can always ask The Fairies of the Forest for help!
 They offer help in three different ways:
 * ARPAbet transcription - the ARPAbet transcription of the given sentence
-* IPA transcription - the IPA transcription of the given
+* IPA transcription - the IPA transcription of the given sentence
 * Descriptive advice - descriptive advice of mouth placements for sounds that appear in the sentence